Instinct28/EmailApplication/README.md

 # EmailApplication
-Description -This is a repository for Auto_reply_gmail_api_app App Developed using Node.js and Google APIs. -This app is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation.
+Description -This is a repository for Auto_reply_gmail_api_app App Developed using Node.js and Google APIs. -This app can respond to emails sent to your Gmail mailbox while you’re out on vacation.

 Library and Technology Specifications:

   1. Google API Library (googleapis):